oscarbrodas/Go-Goal/Sprint1.md

 -   As a user who has completed my goal, I want a way to share this with others, so that I can show my accomplishments and motivate others.

+- As a user who is creating a goal, I want to be able to track my progress in completing the goal by using benchmarks.

 ## Issues